Pistol Bags

 Springfield XD

-Springfield Armory also has a range of pistols to choose from in .40 S&W.
+Springfield Armory also has a range of pistols in .40 S&W.

 Their XD line of pistols offers a tactical model with a 5-inch barrel, a compact model with a 4-inch barrel, and a sub-compact in a 3-inch barrel.

-Although I haven’t been able to find any documentation on it, by looking at Springfield’s site it appears they are only offering the XD .40 nowadays in state-compliant models.
+Although I haven’t found any documentation on it, by looking at Springfield’s site, it appears they are only offering the XD .40 nowadays in state-compliant models.

-This means that the above-mentioned models new on their site only come with 10 rounds magazines.
+This means the above-mentioned new models on their site only come with 10-round magazines.
 You can still find older models of the XD with higher capacities from multiple other sites or order larger capacity magazines.

 .40 Caliber Ammo Price and Availability

-Like most ammunition over the past few years at one point .40 was hard to find but nowadays it seems that just about every online retailer and the gun store has .40 back in stock.
+Like most ammunition over the past few years, at one point, .40 was hard to find, but nowadays, it seems that just about every online retailer and gun store has .40 back in stock.

 40 cal Ammo